 However, it’s still not summer.
-There is no grass to speak of, the trees are many weeks away from budding their spring leaves, and the landscape remains fairly devoid of color.
+There is no grass to speak of, the trees are many weeks away from budding their spring leaves, the landscape remains fairly devoid of color.
+That’s a perfect time to load some B&W film into my Olympus.
 A walk through the trails of Mills River Park is kinda blah on color film, empty tree branches, dried husks of last year’s leaves on the ground, and everything is still lifeless and brown.
 However, this is when B&W photography really shines as a medium.
-So today I’m loading some Ilford Delta, one of my favorite B&W film stocks, into my Olympus OM-2, one of my favorite cameras, and driving out to Underhill, VT.
+So today I’m loading some Ilford Delta, one of my favorite B&W film stocks, into my OM-2n, one of my favorite cameras, and driving out to Underhill, VT.

 It’s peaceful and quiet out here, and the air smells and feels nicer than the stale apartment air we’d been breathing the past several months.
 Not many birds, the occasional chipmunk, the world was still asleep for the most part, gradually waking up.
 We found a tree with a large enough split in its dying trunk that we could actually squeeze all the way through it.
 “I always wanted to walk through a tree” my partner assured me as she pushed herself through.
 The tree didn’t seem to mind.